grafana/scenes/docusaurus/docs/scene-app.md

   url: string;
   /** Use to provide parametrized page URL, for example, /app/overview/:clusterId **/ routePath?: string;
-  /** Shown in the top right inline with the page title */ controls?: SceneObject[];
+  /** Array of scene object to be rendered at the top right of the page, inline with the page title */ controls?: SceneObject[];
   /** Controls whether or not page should be visible in the breadcrumbs path **/ hideFromBreadcrumbs?: boolean;